-Mike is a fourth year doctoral student in the J.M.
+Mike is a fifth year doctoral student in the J.M.
 Tull School of Accounting.
 Mike examines research questions in auditing using the experimental method.
 Mike is interested in how auditors make judgments and decisions when they have competing goals.
 In addition, Mike’s research examines how features of the auditing environment, such as documentation requirements and audit programs, affect the quality of auditors’ judgments and decisions about complex accounting estimates.

 Prior to joining the doctoral program, Mike was an internal auditor at Red Hat, Inc. and an audit senior at KPMG.
 Mike earned his Master of Accountancy degree at the University of North Carolina and has a bachelor’s degree in psychology from Wake Forest University.

 |Degree||Field of Study||Institution||Graduation Year|

 Wake Forest University

 |Organization / Department||Title||Years of Service|